+The Education, Training and Development programmes are executed through the following mechanisms:-

+- Determination of Training Needs;

+- Study Assistance;

+- Bursary Scheme for Municipal Employees; and

+- Mayoral Bursary Scheme and learnerships.
-The Education, Training and Development programmes are executed through the following mechanisms, the Determination of Training Needs, Study Assistance, Bursary Scheme for Municipal Employees, Mayoral Bursary Scheme and learnerships.
-The Education, Training and development initiatives are funded through internal funding and external funding which includes grants from different SETAS but in particular LGSETA.
-This training forms the bulk of all training that gets arranged.

-Education, training and development programmes are not limited to council employees but involves councillors, Ward Committees members and the community at large.
-Through our in-house Internship and In-Service Training Programmes HRD assist the youth of Newcastle to acquire work integrated experience relevant to acquire their qualifications and work experience for graduates.
+Education, Training and Development Initiatives are funded through internal funding and external funding which includes grants from different SETAS, but in particular LGSETA.
+This training forms the bulk of all the training that gets arranged.
+The Education, training and development programmes are not limited to employees, but is also open to Councillors, Ward Committee members, including the community at large.
+Through our in-house Internship and In-Service Training Programmes, HRD assists the youth of Newcastle to acquire experiential learning relevant to acquire their qualifications as graduates.

-HRD supported by LGSETA through discretionary grant is in the process of offering the community skills programmes and learnership opportunities on the following areas:-
+HRD, supported by LGSETA through a discretionary grant, is in the process of offering the community skills programmes and learnership opportunities on the following areas:-

 - Community house building;

 - Bricklaying;

 - Plumbing;

 - Welding;

 - Animal production; and

-- Plant production
+- Plant production.